maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 ## 5. Archive your uploaded results in Yoda

 In Yoda, when you archive the data, several steps need to happen before the data can be considered archived.
 These can be described as follows:
-1. You need to consider if the current data is complete and well structured as once archived you will not be able to make any changes to it.
+1. You need to consider if the current data is complete and well structured as once archived you should avoid making any changes to it.
 This step is called creating a data package
 2. You need to enrich the metadata such that it can be used by anyone beside you and in the long term
 3. Then you can submit the data package to the Vault
-4. The data manager will then assess the data package and then either approve or suggest improvements.
+4. The data manager will then assess the data package and then either approve, reject or suggest improvements.
 The approved data packages are published

-You can find the necessary details to perform those actions [here](https://servicedesk.surf.nl/wiki/display/WIKI/How+to+archive+data+packages).
 Please go through the food for thought section below before archiving the data.

 > **_Food for thought:_**
 >